AdobeDocs/campaign-web.en/help/v8/email/generative-gs.md

 ## Guardrails and limitations {#generative-guardrails}

-General guidelines for using the AI Assistant in Adobe Campaign Web for email generation are listed below:
+General guidelines for using AI Assistant in Adobe Campaign Web for email generation are listed below:

 * The quality of the generated content depends heavily on the marketing objective or prompt you define.
 Use a well-defined prompt for the GenAI model to interpret accurately.
 * Upload brand assets to ensure accurate, on-brand content.
 Otherwise, content is based on publicly available information.
 The uploaded content can be in the following formats: PDF, JPEG, PNG, or ZIP files (with supported file formats).
 * The maximum size for uploaded brand assets is 50MB.
 Larger files or numerous images may increase processing time.
-* Use [built-in email templates](../email/create-email-templates.md), brand-specific templates, or custom templates to create your email content using the AI Assistant.
+* Use [built-in email templates](../email/create-email-templates.md), brand-specific templates, or custom templates to create your email content using AI Assistant.
 Email templates with up to 8–10 images are recommended.
 * Report any problematic outputs using the thumbs-up, thumbs-down, or flag icons when selecting variants.
-* Your use of the AI Assistant is subject to the Adobe Experience Cloud Generative AI User Guidelines.
+* Your use of AI Assistant is subject to the Adobe Experience Cloud Generative AI User Guidelines.
 [Learn more](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html).
 * As part of Adobe's commitment to transparency in the use of generative AI tools in media creation, Adobe applies Content Credentials when content or a project that includes a Firefly-generated asset is downloaded or exported.
 [Learn more](https://helpx.adobe.com/firefly/using/content-credentials.html).

 The following limitations apply to AI Assistant in Adobe Campaign Web: